About 'On Campus' Employment

-Generally, if you are getting paid by The University of Chicago directly and the work takes place on campus, then your work is considered on-campus.
+Generally, if you are getting paid by The University of Chicago directly and the work takes place on campus, then your work is considered on-campus employment.
 If you are not sure is a job is considered 'on campus' for immigration purposes, contact OIA before accepting it.

 For F-1 visa holders, on-campus employment does not require authorization, permission, or additional documentation from OIA; it is an automatic benefit.
 For J-1 visa holders, we are required to collect information about your on-campus employment (e.g. assistantships, fellowships, paid positions, etc.) before you begin working; this can be done through our J-1 On-Campus Employment Report Form.
 Contact OIA if you need help figuring out whether or not the job would be considered 'on campus'.

 Although you do not require additional work authorization for on campus jobs, you will require a Social Security Number (SSN) when you begin work.
 If you do not already have one, an on campus position makes you eligible to apply for an SSN.
 Application information and instructions are on our website through the link above.